-The 2nd UK workshop on Optimisation in Space Engineering (OSE) is an event jointly organised by the Turing Gateway to Mathematics (TGM), the University of Birmingham, Astrium Satellites UK, the University of Southampton and the University of Strathclyde.
-The workshop is supported and endorsed by the European Space Agency (ESA).
+The 2nd UK workshop on Optimisation in Space Engineering (OSE) was an event jointly organised by the Turing Gateway to Mathematics (TGM), the University of Birmingham, Astrium Satellites UK, the University of Southampton and the University of Strathclyde.
+The workshop was supported and endorsed by the European Space Agency (ESA).

 In addition to the latest theoretical advances in the field of applied mathematics for space engineering, OSE is also devoted to mathematical tools and techniques.
 Demonstrations and short tutorials are welcome.

 - Space engineering optimisation problems, which are currently difficult to solve or have no current satisfactory solution

 - Future challenges in the field of mathematics applied in space engineering problems

 - Current status of mathematical theories, tools, their pros and cons

 The 2nd OSE workshop aimed to take forward outputs such as identified challenges and issues and address these through a series of talks, discussion and break-out group type activities.
 Feedback indicated the value of engagement between academia and industry, especially at an early stage of a problem formation.

 The programme outlines the key areas that were covered and includes links to the talks and presentations.

 Additionally, a number of example space engineering optimisation problems were investigated and the solutions compared and contrasted to gain understanding of the efficiency of the various techniques.